How to Use Instagram Stories: 6 Tips for Promoting Your eCommerce Brand

-Unlike your regular Instagram posts, the Stories you share don’t show up in your followers’ news feed.
-Instead, they can click on your story at the top of their screen if they wish to view it.
-This means that you may need to create a little incentive to get them to view your Story.
+Unlike your regular Instagram posts, the Stories you share don’t appear in your followers’ news feeds.
+Instead, they can click on your Story at the top of their screen if they wish to view it.
+You may need to create a little incentive to get them to view your Story.

 Your incentives don’t have to be huge, but they do have to be worth it; otherwise, your followers won’t bother opening your Stories in the future.
-Besides, you want to give the best to your followers that are loyal enough to follow you on Instagram, so you should reward them for their loyalty!
+Besides, you want to give the best to the loyal followers to follow you on Instagram, so you should reward them for their loyalty!

-Offer coupons that only appear in your Stories, show promo codes that become ineffective once the 24 hours are up, or offer free swag like Mountain Dew does to its followers.
-You can even announce breaking news related to your brand in an Instagram Story if you have hotly anticipated products coming out.
+Offer coupons that only appear in your Stories, show promo codes that become ineffective once the 24 hours are up, or offer free swag as Mountain Dew does to its followers.
+You can even announce breaking news about your brand in an Instagram Story if you have hotly anticipated products.

 4. Give Quick and Helpful Tips

 There is a reason why headlines that begin with “5 Fast and Dirty Tricks for A/B Testing” get our attention.
-Consumers want helpful information that they can process quickly, and Instagram Stories is perfect for this.
+Consumers want helpful information they can process quickly, and Instagram Stories is perfect.

-The subscription-based apparel startup known as Stich Fix regularly uses their Instagram Stories to provide helpful styling tips to their followers, and now your own eCommerce store can use it in a similar way.
+The subscription-based apparel startup Stich Fix regularly uses its Instagram Stories to provide helpful styling tips to its followers.
+Now, your eCommerce store can use it similarly.
 Show off your expertise in your industry by providing your followers with tips and tricks that will make their lives easier in just seconds!